site2site/The-Voice-of-Studio-X/Presentation.md

 In the first proposal the microphones will be placed at equal intervals along the length of the space.
 They will record sounds specific for the different sequences of the space.
-As one virtually navigates through the space with their mouse, the sound changes as they move from one microphone area to the next with a gradual transition from one to the other
+As one virtually navigates through the space with their mouse, the sound changes as they move from one microphone area to the next with a gradual transition from one to the other.
 As one hovers over a microphone, information about that particular area will come up.